RikusWiehahn/lowline.ai/README.md

 const _ai = require("lowline.ai");
 ```

-For faster completions [sign up](https://www.lowline.ai/sign-in) for a paid account and create an API Key:
+If using an API Key for faster completions:

 ```js
 import _ai from "lowline.ai";